Heritage News

 DISCIPLESHIP PATHWAY

-4. Safety team will hopefully begin taking some Safety training courses in the next month or so to better prepare them for their roles.
+Our safety team is on track to begin taking some training courses in the next month or so to better prepare them for their roles.
+We want to be sure that those who help keep everyone safe are as up-to-date and trained as they can possibly be.

 Previous Updates